alisonmelendez/connect/README.md

 <img src="assets/title.png" width="300">

 An app designed to maintain friendships.
-A user can create an account where they can discover neww events to go to, or create and plan a future event to attend with friends.
+A user can create an account where they can discover new events to go to, or create and plan a future event to attend with friends.
 Once an event is created, the user can go to the dashboard and view all of their events.

 **Project Link:** http://meetandconnect.herokuapp.com/